Susan Collins: Fifth term

 Collins cast her 8,000th consecutive roll call vote on October 28, 2021; only Chuck Grassley and William Proxmire have set longer streaks.
 On April 19, 2024, the Senate recognized her 9,000th vote that night, surpassing Grassley's 8,927-vote streak earlier in March.
+In June 2026, senators in both parties lauded Collins for casting a record 10,000 consecutive votes in the Senate.

 Collins voted to confirm Ketanji Brown Jackson to the Supreme Court, making her one of the only three GOP senators to support her nomination, the other two being Lisa Murkowski and Mitt Romney.

 In February 2025, Collins voted to confirm Trump nominees Robert F. Kennedy Jr. for United States Secretary of Health and Human Services and Russell Vought for Office of Management and Budget budget director.

 In May 2025, Collins criticized the Trump administration for cutting science funding and firing federal scientists.

-On June 29, 2025, Collins voted to pass the One Big Beautiful Bill Act.
+On June 29, 2025, Collins voted to move the One Big Beautiful Bill Act through the legislative process to file a "number of amendments".
+She ultimately voted against it.